 The official local currency in Bali is the Indonesian Rupiah (IDR or Rp).
 The amounts in rupiah are usually very large because of all the zeros.
 1 USD is like 15,000 Rp, while 1 EUR is around 16,150 Rp.
 Therefore the prices are often given with the thousands implied and left off of the end.
 So when someone says “one hundred”, they most likely mean 100,000 Rp (around 7 USD or 6 EUR).

 Cash is the king in Bali, therefore you always need to carry around some cash in your pocket.
-You can generally pay with credit cards at most of the hotels and cafes in the urban area, but you will need cash for everything else.
-The largest denomination is the 100,000 Rp banknote, so your wallet will always be stuffed with a lot of banknotes.
+You can generally pay with credit cards at most of the hotels and cafes in the urban area but you will need cash for everything else.
+The largest denomination is the 100,000 Rp banknote so your wallet will always be stuffed with a lot of banknotes.
 Make sure you don’t bring your tiniest wallet with you!

-You can easily find ATMs in the popular travel hubs, but once you are out you will have a hard time finding a machine in the countryside.
+You can easily find ATMs in the popular travel hubs but once you are out you will have a hard time finding a machine in the countryside.
 So it’s better to stack up on cash while you are in a more touristy area.

 ATMs typically charge you a transaction fee for every transaction.
-Fortunately it’s not that much, but the bad news is that there is a daily withdrawal limit.
-It can be different depending on what kind of ATM you use, but it’s usually between 1.5-2.5 million Rp (around 100-170 USD or 90-150 EUR).
-So basically you have to pick up cash from an ATM almost every day (or you can use different credit cards, if you have more).
+Fortunately, it’s not that much but the bad news is that there is a daily withdrawal limit.
+It can be different depending on what kind of ATM you use but it’s usually between 1.5-2.5 million Rp (around 100-170 USD or 90-150 EUR).
+So basically you have to pick up cash from an ATM almost every day (or you can use different credit cards if you have more).

-Technically US dollars are not accepted in Indonesia, however you can almost always use them in reality.
-You will always have to pay more in dollars (because you obviously can’t pay 1.2 USD, so you will pay 2), but it’s good to have a plan B if you accidentally run out of rupiahs.
+Technically US dollars are not accepted in Indonesia, however, you can almost always use them in reality.
+You will always have to pay more in dollars (because you obviously can’t pay 1.2 USD so you will pay 2), but it’s good to have a plan B if you accidentally run out of rupiahs.

-Best time to visit Bali
+Best Time to Visit Bali

 Bali is located a few degrees south of the equator, therefore it has a tropical climate all year around.
 It means that the weather is always hot and humid and there are only two main seasons: the dry season and the rainy season.

 Bali is always busy during holidays like Easter or Christmas.
-July and August are usually crowded too, because of the national school holidays in Indonesia.
+July and August are usually crowded too because of the national school holidays in Indonesia.
 So if you’re not a fan of mass tourism I would avoid these periods as well.

 October can still be a good time, we also visited at the end of October.
-We were really lucky with the weather, because it only rained on our last day.
+We were really lucky with the weather because it only rained on our last day.
 On the other hand, our driver said that this time last year it was constantly raining all day long and it didn’t stop for days.
 So be careful with October, it can really be a hit or miss.

 Transportation in Bali

 Public transportation is basically non-existent in Bali.
 All right, this is not exactly true: there are some public minibuses called bemo.
-If you are in a really adventurous mode and you wanna try getting around like a local, you can opt for a ride.
-But for real transportation I wouldn’t consider this as an option.
+If you are in a really adventurous mode and you wanna try getting around like a local you can opt for a ride.
+But for real transportation, I wouldn’t consider this as an option.

 The cheapest and most popular way of transportation is renting a scooter.
-However, if you don’t have an experience in scooter riding I wouldn’t recommend it.
+However, if you don’t have experience in scooter riding I wouldn’t recommend it.

-You can find a taxi practically anywhere, and it works the same way as it does in Europe or America.
+You can find a taxi practically anywhere and it works the same way as it does in Europe or America.
 In Bali, almost everyone is a taxi driver.
 Seriously.
-You will be constantly asked by the locals where are you headed and if you will need a ride.
+You will be constantly asked by the locals where are you headed and whether if you will need a ride.
 Everyone will be glad to take you anywhere.

-The non-Bluebird taxis on the other hand are often corrupt, and they usually play dirty tricks with the tourists, like claiming to have a broken meter or taking you on a longer road to pay more.
+The non-Bluebird taxis on the other hand are often corrupt and they usually play dirty tricks with the tourists, like claiming to have a broken meter or taking you on a longer road to pay more.

 I contacted him while we were still at home.
-Like I mentioned before I’m a big planner, so I’ve already planned most of our itinerary before we first spoke.
+Like I mentioned before I’m a big planner so I’ve already planned most of our itinerary before we first spoke.
 Therefore we only needed to finalize the program I had in mind and he helped me organize every little detail.
-So by the time we arrived to Bali we already had a perfect itinerary and everything was taken care of.
+So by the time we arrived in Bali we already had a perfect itinerary and everything was taken care of.

 How does it work in real life?